Is sage a nootropic? This article explores how sage could potentially improve your brain function.

-The truth is, sage has been working double duty as a spice and a medicinal plant for many moons.
+The truth is, sage has been working double duty like this for many moons.

-We’ve also seen indications that sage can provide greater resistance to stress, fight off depression, reduce anxiety, and improve cognitive performance.
+We’ve also seen indications that sage can provide greater resistance to stress, fight off depression, reduce anxiety, and improve mental clarity.

 Let’s find out!